Ihavetriediamsure/Hetzner_DNS_Zone_Tool/SECURITY.md

 ## Scope

+This project was developed as a **community-driven hobby project** to simplify DNS management and enable flexible IP address management across multiple server locations in distributed environments.

 This project is intended for **self-hosted use** in homelabs and private infrastructure.

 **No security guarantees are provided.** This is a community-driven project without formal security audits or certifications.

+The software is provided without warranty and without formal security guarantees.
+There are no security certifications, audits, SLAs, penetration tests, or guaranteed fix timelines. **Use at your own risk.**

+---

+## Threat Model

+The following threat scenarios are considered within the intended environment:

+### In-Scope Threats

+- Unauthorized access due to weak credentials
+- Credential theft or session hijacking
+- Brute-force and enumeration attacks
+- Token/secret disclosure via filesystem compromise
+- CSRF attacks
+- MITM attacks when HTTPS/TLS is not enforced
+- Insider misuse of privileged accounts
+- Replay/forgery attacks against peer communication

+### Out-of-Scope Threats

+- Zero-day vulnerabilities in system dependencies
+- Vulnerabilities introduced via insecure deployments
+- Compromised host machine or hypervisor
+- Supply-chain attacks beyond dependency advisories
+- State-level attackers or advanced persistent threats
+- Public cloud SaaS multi-tenancy threats

+**Note**: This threat model is intentionally limited; the system is not designed for high-assurance security contexts.

 ---